I agree to sign up to the newsletter and receive occasional emails from TourScanner

 There are six rooms in the crypt.
 Five of these feature a unique display of human bones, while the other is a chapel.
 The rooms are as follows:

-- Crypt of the Three Skeletons - features a centre skeleton who is enclosed in an oval and symbolizes good and evil deeds.
+Crypt of the Three Skeletons - features a center skeleton who is enclosed in an oval and symbolizes good and evil deeds.

 How much do Capuchin Crypt tickets cost?